ajit-dherange/IaC_EKS_with_counter-app_mysql_Prometheus_Grafana/README.md

 $  kubectl get pods -o wide

-**Note the public IP of the node for the same we got Private IP above**
+**Note the public IP of the node for which we got Private IP above**

-Note the port number by running below command:
+Get the port number by running below command:

 $  kubectl get svc

-**Open the port on node security group (e.g. 30009)**
+**Note the port number got from the above command** **Open the port on node security group (e.g. 30009)**

 Browse the node public ip and port number to access application web interface: e.g. http://18.219.164.132:30009